Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 2. An AA is just too heavy.
 The only advantage an AA has is that some models can have a larger capacity, but the larger capacity AA is so heavy loaded I cannot move it, even to slide it across the stove.
 I can move the Presto, and it is about as heavy as I can move.
 The AA is also so large that I would feel guilty doing smaller batches, don't feel that way with the Presto.
 My mother's AA was so heavy loaded that it damaged the burner on the stove.
 The largest AA is also tall enough that it will not easily fit under all stove hoods.

 3. I live in a rental with a glass stove.
 The Presto is made for glass stoves.
-It has a drop plate in the bottom so the contact surface of the bottom of the canner does not overlap the burner edges.
-The AA is flat bottomed, and traps the heat on the burner, which can cause overheating and cracking in the stove top (theoretically - there are warnings about it).
+It has a drop plate in the bottom so the contact surface of the bottom of the canner does not overlap the burner edges (WARNING!!!
+Do not EVER use it on a small burner, ONLY on the larger ones, or you lose the protection of the drop plate.).
+The AA is flat bottomed, and traps the heat on the burner, which can cause overheating and cracking in the stove top (there are warnings about it).

 5. The AA has a gauge, and no weights, so you have to watch the thing through the whole cycle.
 The Presto has a gauge and a weight, and you can get a three piece weight for it if you need pressures other than 15 lbs (comes with a 15 lb weight, I'm at high altitude, so I'm good).
 I can HEAR this canner from any room in the upstairs of the house.
 I can hear when it starts to steam, the safety latch pops up - time to put on the weight.
 I drop the weight on, and then go back to my other work.
 When it is up to pressure, the weight starts rocking and makes a different noise, and I know it is right.
 I turn the heat down (I've learned just where to turn it), and set the timer.
 I can HEAR whether the pressure is steady or not, and if it starts to drop, or goes too high, I hear it.
 I NEVER have to sit and babysit a canner.
 It just works SOOOO easy.